 After you leave the hospital, unless your surgeon says otherwise, you may return to activities such as:

-Working through a cardiac rehabilitation program is the best way to find out when you are strong enough to resume the more strenuous activities you enjoy.
+Working through a cardiac rehabilitation program is the best way to find out when you’re strong enough to resume the more strenuous activities you enjoy.

-At 10 weeks post-surgery, in most cases you can resume exercise that you enjoy such as jogging, tennis, skiing or golf.
+At 10 weeks post-surgery, in most cases, you can resume exercises you enjoy, such as jogging, tennis, skiing or golf.

 If an activity causes pressure or pain, stop.
-If your breastbone doesn’t heal properly after surgery, it can cause you a lot of pain and complicate the healing process.
+If your sternum doesn’t heal properly after surgery, it can cause you a lot of pain and complicate the healing process.

 If you aren’t sure an activity is safe, check with your surgeon first.
-Contact your doctor right away if you experience:
+And contact your doctor right away if you experience:

 Overall, give yourself time to heal, while gradually doing a little more each week.
 Continue to work with your doctor until you’re up to speed on your normal activities.